rw3iss/nestjs-gen/readme.md

      --service                      Generate a Service for the model                                             optional      default: false

      --crud                         Generates CRUD actions within the Controller and Service                     optional      default: false

      --auth                         CRUD actions will add authentication guards, requiring a logged in user      optional      default: false
      --auth-guard-class <name>      Name of a custom @(Guard<name>) class to use                                 optional --auth-guard-dir <dir>         The location of the custom @Guard class file                                 optional

+     --template-dir <dir>           Specify a custom location of template files to use                           optional

-## Other Things to Note / Todo:
+## Other Things to Note:
-The generated files will all reference eachother correctly, but you will still need to add these references to your main AppModule, or wherever you need to use them.
+*The generated files will all reference eachother correctly, but you will still need to add these references to your main AppModule, or wherever you need to use them.

 In other words: this package doesn't edit existing files.

+## Editing Templates
+To edit the template files, copy all of them from this repository's /templates directory (or ./node_modules/nestjs-gen/templates locally), put them in a custom folder in the root of your project, edit as needed, and specify their location with --template-dir <folder>.